-Motorists will face another day of treacherous driving as snow and ice continue to bring hazardous conditions to roads across the UK.
+Motorists will face another day of treacherous driving as snow and ice continues to bring hazardous conditions to roads across the UK.

-Weather warnings have been issued by the Met Office for large swathes of the country, with up to 10cm of snow expected in some areas.
+Weather warnings have been issued by the Met Office for large swathes of the country overnight, with up to 10cm of snow expected in some areas.

 Yellow alerts cover all of Scotland, Northern Ireland and Wales, as well as south-east England, the Midlands, Yorkshire and Humber regions and the north-east.

 Overnight temperatures in Yorkshire and London could dip below zero and Scotland will see lows of minus 8C, bringing with it widespread frost.